cures-hub/cures-condec-jira/doc/features/knowledge-export.md

 ConDec enables to **export decision knowledge and related knowledge elements**, such as requirements, code, and work items.
 Three export formats are supported: Word, JSON, and Markdown.
-The user can filter the knowledge to be esported using the **same filter criteria as in the [knowledge graph views](knowledge-visualization.md)**, e.g. by knowledge type, status, [decision groups](decision-grouping.md), and many other criteria.
+The user can filter the knowledge to be exported using the **same filter criteria as in the [knowledge graph views](knowledge-visualization.md)**, e.g. by knowledge type, status, [decision groups](decision-grouping.md), and many other criteria.

 The user can export knowledge either via the **context menu in a [knowledge graph view](knowledge-visualization.md)** or